eyloncaplan/splits/README.md

 ### 1. Posts from All Seed Users (by Demographic)

 This version uses a **very loose** definition of group membership.
 If a user has ever posted in one of our labeled seed subreddits, they are considered a *seed user*.
 This dataset contains **all posts** made by all seed users across **all subreddits** (not just seed subreddits!), labeled by demographic group.
 Think of this as a **high-recall, low-precision** dataset of posts labeled by demographic.

-`[specifics]`
+**Features:**
+- `id`: Unique identifier for the post
+- `user`: Reddit username of the author
+- `timestamp`: Unix timestamp (in milliseconds) of when the post was created
+- `text`: The body of the post
+- `demographic`: The demographic label assigned to the post
+- `subreddit`: The subreddit where the post appeared
+- `meta`: A dictionary containing additional metadata:
+  - `score`: Reddit score (upvotes - downvotes)

+Let me know if you'd like this added to the other versions too or want a JSON schema version!

 ---